dysemjay/dys-server-guide/guide.md

 server.cfg is the primary configuration file for SRCDS, and will control most of it's function.
 This section will describe common variables, and detail a way of managing configurations.
 Comments in any config file are preceded by "//" (Similar to C++ style comments).

-The following is a list of common console variables, and a description (Note there are certain ConVars that will be covered in specialized sections):
+The following is a list of common ConVars (console variables), and a description (Note there are certain ConVars that will be covered in specialized sections):

 * `exec <Name of file in <Name of server directory>/dystopia/cfg>`
   Executes a configuration file (in a similar way to server.cfg).
 This can be useful for separating configuration in to multiple files.